 Dear colleagues, students, visitors, and friends,

-This spring marks an important milestone for the Asia Center – the 20th anniversary of its founding – which we will be celebrating on April 13, 2018 with a day of talks and panels featuring students, current and former center directors, and other distinguished speakers who have been instrumental in the work of the Asia Center, as well as a keynote address by the Honorable Kevin Rudd.
+This spring marked an important milestone for the Asia Center – the 20th anniversary of its founding – which we celebrated on April 13, 2018 with a day of talks and panels featuring students, current and former center directors, and other distinguished speakers who have been instrumental in the work of the Asia Center, as well as a keynote address by the Honorable Kevin Rudd.

 Asia is home to 60 percent of global population as well as many of the world’s largest economies.
 Making the work of the Asia Center especially vital is that Asia’s exceptionally diverse peoples have been inextricably interconnected with one another and with those of other regions for much of history.
 Cultural, economic, environmental, legal, medical, political, religious, social, and other phenomena in Asia regularly transcend borders.
 Moreover, recent decades have seen tremendous changes in the relationships among Asian nations and between Asia and other regions.
 Current tensions and crises in Asia make particularly clear the necessity of researching and teaching on Asia in transnational, transregional, and global perspective.

 The Asia Center was founded in 1997-1998 as a university-wide interfaculty initiative to provide an intellectual meeting ground for faculty members, students, scholars, and other professionals engaged with Asia from across Harvard schools, Asia, and around the world so as to make a real impact in the United States, in Asia, and well beyond.
 Other early goals of the Asia Center were to promote research and training on Asia and particularly on the challenges facing Asian nations; coordinate activities and programs among Harvard’s existing Asia-related centers; improve connections between the FAS and the other Harvard schools; and expand South and Southeast Asian studies at Harvard.